IsaiaScope/Iso_Obsidian_2.0/Fastify/Data/Theory/Context(this)-vs-scope.md

 Using skip-override is perfectly fine, but there is a better way to control encapsulation behavior.
 Like many things in the Fastify world, the fastify-plugin module is nothing more than a function that wraps a plugin, adds some metadata to it, and returns it.

 - [fastify-plugin](https://www.npmjs.com/package/fastify-plugin)

+The *fp naming* convention In the Fastify community, it is common to import the fastify-plugin package as fp because it is a short yet meaningful variable name.
+In this book, we will use this convention every time we deal with it.